cavoq/Cavoq/README.md

 ## About me

 - 👋 Hi, I’m @Dav3o
-- 👀 I’m interested in Math and Software Development
+- 👀 I’m interested in Math and Software Development, espacially APIs and Databases
 - 🌱 I’m currently studying Software Engineering
 - 📫 How to reach me: you can send an email to Davidstromberger99@gmx.de